bacalhau-project/bacalhau/docs/examples/data-engineering/simple-parallel-workloads/index.md

 Many data engineering workloads consist of embarrassingly parallel workloads where you want to run a simple execution on a large number of files.
 In this example tutorial, we will use the [Bacalhau Sharding](https://docs.bacalhau.org/next-steps/parallel-workloads) to run a simple video filter on a large number of video files.

+## TD;LR
+Using Bacalhau to process large video files

 ## Prerequisite

 To get started, you need to install the Bacalhau client, see more information [here](https://docs.bacalhau.org/getting-started/installation)